 There comes a time when you get an opportunity to add your voice with others to call for safer, more attractive and accessible streets.

-Please complete the survey about your experience about travelling round Cardiff and help set the agenda for prioritising what to improve and what to preserve.
+Please complete the survey about your experience travelling round Cardiff and help set the agenda for better air quality, lower speed limits, and improved crossings.

 Earlier this summer Living Streets responded to Cardiff Council's green paper on the future of transport in our city.
 Our response is below.